qgrid/qgrid.github.io/source/feature/column-types.md

 * Use `isIndeterminate` function to setup the undefined meaning.
 * Use `isChecked`  function to setup boolean comparison.

-Use editor options to disable value change on the q-grid cell click.
+Use editor options to disable value change on the boolean type cell click.

 ```html
 <q-grid-column type="bool" [editorOptions]="{trigger: 'focus'}"></q-grid-column>